shen1802/Python-Course/README.md

 # Python Course

+All the exercise are from the book Python Crash Course from Eric Matthes
 ## Chapter 1 - Getting started
 A brief introduction to Python.
 ## Chapter 2 - Variables and simple data types